sanjayvenkat2000/exgent/excel_server/app/sheet_info_store/instructions.md

     version: int
     create_time: datetime

-The file extract store will be implemented using SQLAlchemey.
+The sheet info store will be implemented using SQLAlchemey.

 Requirements
 1. The file_info is an append only table and increments its version when a data is added.
 Consider opportunistic locking to make sure we get all updates and no version conflict.